StauroDEV/blumen/site/docs/get-started.md

 # Providers: https://delegated-ipfs.dev/routing/v1/providers/bafybeieao2nmw5njfino26llsokqdbc56pdfq7kudhoc5rrsvp4jk7tlk4
 ```

-Blumen will upload on the first provider and pin on all others.
-If pinning is not supported by the provider, it will reupload the file.
+Blumen will upload to the first provider and pin on all others.
+If pinning is not supported by the provider, it will reupload the content.